Orwell Astronomical Society (Ipswich)

 Transit of Mercury, 11 November 2019

 James Appleton and Martin Cook coordinated arrangements for observing the transit from Orwell Park Observatory.
-Following the customary pattern, they decided to utilise the Tomline Refractor to project an image of the solar disk, which could be studied visually and photographed, leaving observers on the balconies of the Observatory to use more sophisticated electronic imaging in both white light and Hα wavelengths.
+Following customary practice, they aimed to utilise the Tomline Refractor to project an image of the solar disk, which could be studied visually and photographed, leaving observers on the balconies of the Observatory to use more sophisticated electronic imaging in both white light and Hα wavelengths.

-Experience with the transit of Mercury, 07 May 2003, the transit of Venus, 08 June 2004 and the transit of Mercury, 09 May 2016 demonstrated the benefit of an effective sunshade in minimising ambient sunlight entering the dome, thereby improving the contrast of the projected image.
+Experience with previous transits [a] demonstrated the benefit of an effective sunshade in minimising ambient sunlight entering the dome, thereby improving the contrast of the projected image.
 On 11 November, the Sun would attain a maximum altitude of only approximately 20° so the sunshade needed to accommodate only a modest elevation of the telescope.
 James designed a sunshade utilising the runners introduced for the 2016 transit, using a double thickness of semi-opaque plastic flooring material fixed in position to obscure the bulk of the aperture, with a flexible fabric covering the lower portion, able to ride up and down the runners to accommodate the movement of the telescope.

 Experience with the 2016 transit indicated that sunshade construction and installation could be an elongated affair, so work in 2019 began in good time.
 James finalised the design and purchased materials in mid-late October.
 Due to supply problems, he used canvass for the lower, movable part of the sunshade, and attached wooden battens which in turn would attach to runners able to move up and down the rails.
 Members of OASI assembled scaffolding in the dome on 30 October and began the task of assembling the fixed element of the sunshade.
 Unfortunately, it immediately became apparent that the plastic material would be too flimsy to withstand the rigours of a strong wind (should there be one), and an alternative design was required; the decision was quickly made to replace the plastic with a length of blackout fabric.
 James and Martin completed assembly of the sunshade on 10 November, and also fitted a 1 m square lightshield at the OG end of the Tomline Refractor and obscured the windows of the dome.
 The result was a dark interior, with relatively little ingress of ambient light.
 See figures 1-8.